JeffersonGibin/express-rate-limiter-core/README.md

   /**
    * In this  Method, you can implement block request rules.
-   * The method to have request express object available to use response express */
+   * The method to have request express object available to use */
   blockRequestRule: (requestExpress) => {
     // this is only an example.
 You can implement of more forms